pwm/nix-home/readme.md

 ## Setup/Install

-Install Alacritty on the host.
-It'll then be configured from home-manager.
+Install [Alacritty](https://alacritty.org/) on the host, which will then be configured from home-manager.

 ```
 xcode-select --install